varsvars

 Client Components

 Next.js automatically inlines NEXT_PUBLIC_* variables from process.env into client bundles at build time.
-No extra config needed — this is the easiest framework for vars.
+No extra config needed.

 Mark client-safe variables with public and prefix with NEXT_PUBLIC_: